-All told, KLog's partitioned structure reduces the perobject metadata from 190 b to 48 b per object, a 3.96× savings vs. the naïve design.
-Compared to prior index designs, KLog's index uses slightly more DRAM per object than the state-of-the-art (30 b per object in Flashield [35]), but it supports Enumerate-Set and has fewer false positives.
+All told, KLog's partitioned structure reduces the per-object metadata from 190 b to 48 b per object, a 3.96× savings vs. the naïve design.
+Compared to prior index designs, KLog's index uses slightly more DRAM per object than the state-of-the-art (30 b per object in Flashield [34]), but it supports ENUMERATE-SET and has fewer false positives.
 Most importantly, KLog only tracks \approx 5% of objects in Kangaroo, so indexing overheads are just 3.2 b per object.
 Adding KSet's DRAM overhead gives a total of 7.0 b per object, a 4.3× improvement over the state-of-the-art.

-4.3 KLog → KSet: Minimizing flash writes
+5.3 KLog → KSet: Minimizing Flash Writes

-Write amplification in KLog is not a significant concern because it has a Alwa close to $1\times$ and writes data in large segments, minimizing Dlwa.
+Write amplification in KLog is not a significant concern because it has a ALWA close to 1× and writes data in large segments, minimizing DLWA.
 However, KSet's write amplification is potentially problematic due to its set-associative design.
-Kangaroo solves this by using KLog to greatly reduce Alwa in KSet: namely, by amortizing each flash write in KSet across multiple admitted objects.
+Kangaroo solves this by using KLog to greatly reduce ALWA in KSet: namely, by amortizing each flash write in KSet across multiple admitted objects.

 Moving objects from KLog to KSet.
 A background thread keeps one segment free in each log partition.
-This thread flushes segments from the on-flash log in FIFO order, moving objects from KLog to KSet as shown in Fig. 4c.
-For each victim object in the flushed segment, this thread 1 calls ENUMERATE-SET to find all other objects in KLog that should be moved with it; 2a if there are not enough objects to move (see below), the victim object is dropped or, if popular, is re-admitted to KLog; (2b) otherwise, the victim object and all other objects returned by Enumerate-Set are moved from KLog to KSet in a single flash write.
+This thread flushes segments from the on-flash log in FIFO order, moving objects from KLog to KSet as shown in Figure 8(c).
+For each victim object in the flushed segment, this thread 1 calls ENUMERATE-SET to find all other objects in KLog that should be moved with it; 2a) if there are not enough objects to move (see below), the victim object is dropped or, if popular, is readmitted to KLog; 3b) otherwise, the victim object and all other objects returned by ENUMERATE-SET are moved from KLog to KSet in a single flash write.